 - 1/4 cup mint leaves, about 5 sprigs

 - 1/4 cup sugar

-- 10 oz white rum, or about 1/3 of a bottle
+- 10 oz white rum, about 1 cup

 Please read our nutrition disclaimer.